Tottenham Hotspur, 2019–

-Confirmation of José Mourinho's return to the Premier League, this time as the successor to Mauricio Pochettino at Tottenham, has divided opinion.
-The Portuguese remains among the world's leading managers, but Pochettino had deservedly become a popular figure at Spurs; in his little over five years, he transformed them from an underachieving club to, most recently, Champions League finalists.
+Confirmation of José Mourinho's return to the Premier League as the successor to Mauricio Pochettino at Tottenham divided opinion.
+The Portuguese remained among the world's highest-profile managers, but Pochettino had deservedly become a popular figure at Spurs, and observers had regularly questioned whether Mourinho had lost what had once made him so great.

-In Mourinho, Tottenham chairman Daniel Levy has appointed a manager he first approached in 2007, when seeking a successor to Martin Jol.
+In Mourinho, Tottenham's chairman Daniel Levy appointed a manager he first approached in 2007, when seeking a successor to Martin Jol.
 It may even have been his admiration for Mourinho that contributed to his recruitment of André Villas-Boas, once the Portuguese's protégé, after Harry Redknapp's departure in 2012.
-Regardless, there is little question that, even if his most recent roles at Manchester United and Chelsea did not conclude as he would have hoped, he remains among the world's most iconic managers.
+Regardless, there is little question that, even if his previous roles at Manchester United and Chelsea did not conclude as he would have hoped, his first year back in London has demonstrated the extent to which he remains among the world's best.

 Mourinho inherited an attack that, beyond Son Heung-min, offered the influential Harry Kane too little support, and in which Christian Eriksen and Dele Alli contributed minimal defensive cover.
 That Spurs’ full-backs – then defensively vulnerable – were therefore regularly exposed meant that they too rarely posed an attacking threat during moments of transition, too often leaving Kane frustrated.